SundayLogic/olimpia-saas/README.md

   Heading as HeadingIcon,
 } from "lucide-react";

-import { Button } from "@/components/ui/button";
+import Image from "next/image"; // For showing featured image import { Button } from "@/components/ui/button";
 import { Input } from "@/components/ui/input";
 import { Textarea } from "@/components/ui/textarea";